Timeline of the WBF & NWMC at a glance:

 In January, 2008, the Northwest Maritime Center construction began and the buildings opened at Festival 2009!
 The facilities connect the Victorian historic downtown with the maritime heritage and modern marine trades activity of Point Hudson, the home of the Wooden Boat Festival since 1977.

-We celebrated the 38th Annual Wooden Boat Festival on September 5-7, 2014 and continue to bring world-class boatbuilding, maritime skills and education to the world.
+We will celebrate the 41st annual Wooden Boat Festival on September 8–10, 2017 and continue to bring world-class boatbuilding, maritime skills and education to the world.